jspmccain/jspmccain.github.io/workflow.md

 ## Research

 I use [Zotero](https://www.zotero.org/).
-I mostly write with LateX, and so I export the bibtex file from Zotero, but Zotero does most of the organizing information etc.
+I sometimes write with LateX, and so I export the bibtex file from Zotero, but Zotero does most of the organizing information etc.

 My favourite way to write is using a Google Doc.
 In grad school I would write the text in LateX (as if it were to appear in a LaTeX editor), but edit it as a normal google doc.
 This makes revisions easy with co-authors.
 Only until the final stages do I switch it over to compiling in